-Although we have had no time for optimization of the 121 nm power yet, we note that 600 nW compares very favorably to earlier realizations (both in 1993) of pulsed, coherent radiation at 121 nm.
+Although more optimization remains to be done, we note that this power compares very favorably to earlier realizations (both in 1993) of pulsed, coherent radiation at 121 nm.
 An Amsterdam group realized 130 nW [33] and a NIST group realized 150 nW [34].
-Moreover, 600 nW is a great deal more than the 20 nW and 0.3 nW realized with the mentioned CW productions.
-And, 600 nW is already a potentially useful amount of power for cooling trapped antihydrogen.
+Moreover, 1000 nW is a great deal more than the 20 nW and 0.3 nW realized with the mentioned CW productions.
+And, 1000 nW is already a potentially useful amount of power for cooling trapped antihydrogen.